In my experience, for project management tools and resources to be of value on projects, they must be:

 As with all coursework, make sure you use a well recognized company or institution.
-For the reasons I have described – well-known, accredited, respected, excellent online delivery – several I recommend include Villanova University, Global Knowledge, Learning Tree, and Boston College.
+For the reasons I have described – well-known, accredited, respected, excellent online delivery – several I recommend include Villanova University, Global Knowledge, Learning Tree International, and Boston College.

 There are many project management software tools to assist you in managing the details of your project.
 One thing I have noticed is that they all list their “integration with Microsoft Project” as a major feature and selling point.
 Like it or hate it (and every PM has her or his opinion), MS-Project is the “gorilla in the PM software marketplace.”
 If you don’t use it on your current project, you will use it on your next – my strong recommendation is learn it and use it, even if you hate it.

 In addition to the larger players above, there are industry focused project management software applications, such as PENTA’s Project Management Workbench®, targeting the Construction Industry.
 Integrated project management software applications include SAP and Intuit’s Quickbase®.
 Much smaller players offering their applications as enterprise user software and as SaaS (“Software as a Service”), such as RationalPlan®, AceProject®, Daptiv’s eProject®, and Method123®.

 Recently emerging are the online collaboration applications that also step into the project management tools area, such as Central Desktop®, 37signals’ Basecamp®, and WebEx’s WebOffice® -- all of these can be incredibly useful project management resources.